uw-dims/dims-ocd/source/index.rst

     initiated.
-The intent of the *PRISEM* system is to combine standard security devices event log data using a commercial *Security Information Event Management (SIEM)* system, fed in part by event log data from the DHS-funded NetFlow based system (formerly known as *Einstein 1*), correlating these events using the SIEM to detect structural bot activity that has a high probability of being an infected computer.
+The intent of the *PRISEM* system is to combine standard security devices event log data using a commercial *Security Information Event Management (SIEM)* system, fed in part by event log data from the DHS-funded NetFlow based system (formerly known as :term:`Einstein 1`), correlating these events using the SIEM to detect structural bot activity that has a high probability of being an infected computer.
 It uses the *Collective Intelligence Framework (CIF)* database system to produce watchlists for